appel/ShuffleCast/README.md

   * `http://<your-server-ip>:1907/halloween` (only in Oct)
   * `http://<your-server-ip>:1907/christmas` (only in Dec)

+### Adding more songs

+To add more songs to your streams you can simply drop more mp3s into your subfolders.
+Liquidsoap will pick them up automatically.

 ### Adding a New Stream

 1. Create a new music folder (e.g., `music/Grunge`).